department-of-veterans-affairs/vets-website/va-gov/pages/health-care/order-hearing-aid-batteries-prosthetic-socks.md

 <div class="va-sign-in-alert usa-alert usa-alert-info">
   <div class="usa-alert-body">
-    <h4 class="usa-alert-heading">You’ll need to sign in to eBenefits to order hearing aid batteries or prosthetic socks online.</h4>
+    <h4 class="usa-alert-heading">You’ll need to sign in to eBenefits to order hearing aid batteries or prosthetic socks online.</h4><br>
-  <p class="usa-alert-text">To use this feature, you'll need a premium <b>DS Logon</b> account.
-Your MyHealtheVet or ID.me credentials won’t work on the eBenefits website.
-Go to eBenefits to sign in, register, or upgrade your account to premium.<br>
+  <p class="usa-alert-text">To use this feature, you'll need a Premium <b>DS Logon</b> account.
+Your My HealtheVet or ID.me credentials won’t work on the eBenefits website.
+Go to eBenefits to sign in, register, or upgrade your <b>DS Logon</b> account to Premium.<br>
-      <button class="usa-button-primary">Go to eBenefits to Order Items Online</button>
+      <button class="usa-button-primary" href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=hearing-aid-batteries-and-prosthetic-socks">Go to eBenefits to Order Items Online</button>
     </p>
   </div>
 </div>